Trend reports

 Runs overview tab

 The Trend > Runs overview tab provides an overview of the runs included in the trend.
-This provides you with a basic overview of trending information without having to open the TRT performance trend view.
+This gives you a basic overview of trending information without opening the TRT performance trend view.

-You can use this tab to make sure all your runs are comparable, and adjust if necessary, such as deleting runs or including other measurements in the trend.
-For example, if one run has significantly more regressions you may want to delete it from the trend.
+You can use this tab to make sure all runs are comparable and adjust them if needed, for example by deleting runs or including other measurements in the trend.
+For example, if one run has significantly more regressions, you may want to delete it from the trend.

 In Runs overview, you can perform the following actions.